cicirello/chips-n-salsa-examples/README.md

 the `.class` files, `.jar` files, etc will be found in a `target` directory that is created by the build process.

-To run various static analysis tools (e.g., SpotBugs, FindSecBugs, etc) during the build, run: `mvn clean package -Panalysis`.
+To run various static analysis tools (e.g., SpotBugs, FindSecBugs, refactor-first, etc) during the build, run: `mvn clean package -Panalysis`.

 ## Running the Example Programs with Maven